Improve your App Store Rating

 Our blog post on app review UI has a longer discussion on how to format this prompt to best help users and maximize ratings.

-The action configuration for this option is as follows.
+We can update our config file to create this UI entirely in config as follows.
 Be sure to replace the app name and help page link with your own:

 "actionType": "alert",